RS-Eagle/eagleanimation/README.md

 ## Feedback

-If you have any feedback, please reach out to us at ramankumarcharak@gmail.com
+If you have any feedback, please reach out to me at ramankumarcharak@gmail.com